ErykKul/json-transformer/README.md

 The default behavior of the library is merging values at the `resultPointer` with values from the `sourcePointer`.
 This can be overridden by setting the `"append": true` (in that case, values are appended to the array at the `resultPointer`, which is created if it does not yet exist), or by using specific expressions (for example, `remove(/x)` would remove `x` field in the object at the `resultPointer`).
 This section focuses on the merging behavior.

-In the trivial case where there is no value defined in the resulting document at `resultPointer`, the values are inserted at the `resultPointer` path in the source document.
-Note that that path may not exist yet in the resulting document.
+In the trivial case where there is no value defined in the resulting document at the `resultPointer`, the values are inserted at the `resultPointer` path in the source document.
+Note that that path may not yet exist in the resulting document.
 In fact, it is always the case at the beginning of the transformation.
 The objects needed for that path to be valid are then created, and the value is inserted at the right spot.
 If the value already exists, then it is overwritten.
 This can be illustrated with the following example.

 Source:
 ```json